ashokchowdary863/FreeChat-Messenger/README.md

+# Important Note
+This project still in development mode.I am implementing all the features that are needed for a chatting website.Fork/follow the repository to get the updates :)

 # Messenger_JAX-RS

 This project  will give you basic idea of how to write API's using Restful Web Services in Java.